FabricAttachedMemory/tm-librarian/README.md

 Policy is used in two fashions:

+* One
-1a: create a shelf of zero length, it gets the node's default policy
+  * create a shelf of zero length, it gets the node's default policy
-1b: explicitly set the allocation policy
+  * explicitly set the allocation policy
-1c: allocate the desired amount of space
+  * allocate the desired amount of space

 or

+* Two
-2a: explicitly set the node's default allocation policy.
-All shelf creations
-    from this point get this policy.
+  * explicitly set the node's default allocation policy.
+All shelf creations from this point get this policy.
-2b: create a shelf of the desired size.
+  * create a shelf of the desired size.

 ## Librarian supported commands